-WE rode the existing V-Strom 1000 XT just a few months ago, but now Suzuki has unveiled two new V-Strom models, the V-Strom 1050 XT and the V-Strom 1050.
+WE rode the V-Strom 1000 XT just a few months ago, but now Suzuki has unveiled two updated V-Strom models, the V-Strom 1050 XT and the V-Strom 1050.

 You’ll be able to see both models in the flesh at Motorcycle Live next week (16-24 November at Birmingham’s NEC) with Suzuki dealerships stocking them in the spring.

-The styling of the 1050 XT and the 1050 take the V-Strom even closer to the looks of Suzuki’s legendary DR-Z race bike and DR Big production machine so you’ll see the ‘beak’ and the shape of the fuel tank is close to the shape of the one on the DR-Z.
+The styling of the 1050 XT and the 1050 take the V-Strom even closer to the looks of Suzuki’s legendary DR-Z race bike and DR Big production machine so you’ll see the ‘beak’ and the shape of the fuel tank is close to the shape on the DR-Z.

 We also really like the new vertically stacked rectangular LED headlight and the cockpit display.